svonhauske/Interaction-Design-in-The-Wild/2019-03-13-hyena-prototype.md

 Sources: [Vocal recognition in the spotted hyaena and its possible implications regarding the evolution of intelligence](https://www.researchgate.net/publication/222923855_Vocal_recognition_in_the_spotted_hyaena_and_its_possible_implications_regarding_the_evolution_of_intelligence), [A comparison of innovative problem-solving abilities between wild and captive spotted hyaenas, Crocuta crocuta](http://animalcognitionlab.org/sites/default/files/bensonamrametal2012.pdf)

+## Prototype

+Based on the previous findings, we wanted to design a device that would use a hyena's ability to bite down and pull, their cooperative behavior and their ability to problem solve.

 [Go to main page.](https://svonhauske.github.io/Design-in-Safaris-19/)